CodeboxIDE/codebox-docs/codebox_io/getting_started.md

 It's very simple to create coding environment using the web dashboard.
 Simply go to https://www.codebox.io and log in.
 Click on *"Create a new box"* and follow the instructions.

-You can also manage your differents boxes and access reports about usage and collaborators.
+You can also manage your different boxes and access reports about usage and collaborators.

 The dashboard is also use to manage credit.